I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksdataformat.md

 	  The significance of this field is determined by the major format (and subformat, if the major format supports subformats).
 For example, <b>Specifier</b> can represent a particular encoding of a subformat, or it can be used to specify what type of data structure follows KSDATAFORMAT in memory.

 The following specifiers (defined in <i>ks.h</i>) are of general use:

+#### KSDATAFORMAT_SPECIFIER_NONE

+Stands for no specifier.
+Used for formats that do not support specifiers.

+#### KSDATAFORMAT_SPECIFIER_FILENAME

+Indicates that a null-terminated Unicode string immediately follows the KSDATAFORMAT structure in memory.

+#### KSDATAFORMAT_SPECIFIER_FILEHANDLE

+Indicates that a file handle immediately follows KSDATAFORMAT in memory.

 `SubFormat`